The best trail running shoes 2024: get a grip on the trickiest terrain

 Relatively expensive compared to most

 In April 2021, inov-8 unveiled the Trailfly Ultra G 300 Max, featuring the world’s first graphene-enhanced midsole compound (called G-fly foam).
-Combined with the extreme durability of the graphene-enhanced rubber outsole the brand introduced in 2018, this shoe is taking trail running footwear into a whole new realm.
+Combined with the extreme durability of the brand's graphene-enhanced rubber outsole, this shoe is taking trail running footwear into a whole new realm.
 Graphene has been reported to be the world’s strongest material, but as a nanotechnology it is also one of the thinnest.
-When inov-8 included the two-dimensional honeycomb lattice carbon allotrope (say that 10 times fast while running over rocks!) into a proprietary foam compound with help of scientists at the University of Manchester, it resulted in 25% more energy return and vastly enhance durability compared to other midsole
+When inov-8 included the two-dimensional honeycomb lattice carbon allotrope (say that 10 times fast while running over rocks!) into a proprietary foam compound it resulted in 25% more energy return and vastly enhance durability compared to other midsole

 Read our full inov-8 Trailfly Ultra G 300 Max review